 This project was completed this Spring.

 This photo is the new Swell expression box set up in the factory erecting room.

 The 16′ Pedal Trombone set up in the erecting room prior to installation in the church.

 Old Swell 4 Schalmei converted to 8 Oboe with new 1-12 Haskell bass pipes

-Under the masterful hand of John-Paul Buzard’s Tonal Director, Brian Davis, the organ now has been tonally re-molded into a comprehensive service-playing and concert instrument.
+Under the masterful hand of John-Paul Buzard’s Tonal Director, the organ now has been tonally re-molded into a comprehensive service-playing and concert instrument.
 It is considered the second-largest instrument in the area and is ready to serve this large and active congregation for many decades to come!

 Organist at St. John Lutheran in Champaign and Service Department Director Keith Williams working on an organ in New York State.